-Remove All Music from iPhone, iPod touch, and iPad
+Remove All Music from iPhone, iPod touch, iPad

-You probably know by now that you can delete songs on an iPhone, iPad, or iPod touch, just by swiping on a song and tapping “Delete”, but what if you want to remove all music from an iOS device?
-That can be done too, and although it’s a few settings deep to prevent accidental access, it’s easy to do in just a few steps.
+So you definitely want to remove all music from an iOS device?
+That’s what we’ll show you how to do, it’s a few settings deep to prevent accidental access and removal of songs, but it’s easy to do in just a few steps.

-- Tap on “Settings” and tap on “General”
+1. Open the “Settings” app and tap on “General”

 The total storage space taken up by the music collection will be listed alongside the “All Music” label, letting you know how much space is about to be freed up by removing all the songs.